2023 Nigerien coup d'état: Domestic

 Niger's governing political coalition denounced the coup as "a suicidal and anti-republican madness", while the opposition coalition expressed support for the military's grievances but disapproved of any political changes through force.
-Two deputy officials of Bazoum's cabinet, Daouda Takoubakoye and Oumar Moussa, said Tchiani's statements on the coup were "lies" and accused him and the presidential guard of staging the coup for "personal gain".
-Bazoum's Prime Minister, Ouhoumoudou Mahamadou, who was in Europe at the time of the coup, also expressed his support for the President and welcomed the imposition of sanctions by ECOWAS on the military junta as "very satisfactory and logical", while insisting that anti-French demonstrations in Niamey did not represent the Nigerien people as a whole.
+Two deputy officials of Bazoum's cabinet, Daouda Takoubakoye and Oumar Moussa, said Tiani's statements on the coup were "lies" and accused him and the presidential guard of staging the coup for "personal gain".
+Bazoum's Prime Minister, Ouhoumoudou Mahamadou, who was in Europe at the time of the coup, also expressed his support for Bazoum and welcomed the imposition of sanctions by ECOWAS on the military junta as "very satisfactory and logical", while insisting that anti-French demonstrations in Niamey did not represent the Nigerien people as a whole.

 Bazoum's predecessor as president, Mahamadou Issoufou, as well as other former leaders were said to have been involved in initial negotiations to release Bazoum and have the presidential guards stand down.
+In 2026, Nigerien exiles in Europe established the Alliance des Démocrates du Sahel, which advocates for the restoration of constitutional rule and civilian government in Niger, led by Mariama Djibrine.

 International

-The coup was condemned by the World Bank, the African Union, the Economic Community of West African States (ECOWAS), the United Nations, Algeria, the European Union, France, and the United States; several of them, as well as the United Nations High Commissioner for Human Rights Volker Türk have called for Bazoum's immediate release.
-On 2 August, the World Bank suspended disbursements to Niger until further notice.
+The coup was condemned by the World Bank, the African Union, ECOWAS, the United Nations, Algeria, the European Union, France, and the United States; several of them, as well as the United Nations High Commissioner for Human Rights Volker Türk called for Bazoum's immediate release.
+On 2 August, the World Bank suspended disbursements to Niger.

 On 30 July, ECOWAS gave Niger's coup leaders a one-week deadline to hand power back to Bazoum or to face international sanctions and/or use of force.
 On the same day, ECOWAS leaders said they would immediately enforce a no-fly zone over the country for all commercial flights, and a closure of borders with Niger.
 A series of sanctions was also announced, including the suspension of all commercial and financial transactions between its member states and Niger and the freezing of assets and travel restrictions for military personnel involved in the coup.
-A planned 30 billion CFA franc ($51 million) bond issuance by Niger scheduled for 31 July in the West African regional debt market was cancelled by the Central Bank of West African States (BCEAO).
-Following the expiration of its deadline on Bazoum's restoration, ECOWAS ordered the "immediate activation" of its intervention force, but said it still favors a peaceful resolution to the crisis.
+A planned 30 billion CFA franc ($51 million) bond issuance by Niger scheduled for 31 July in the West African regional debt market was cancelled by the Central Bank of West African States.
+Following the expiration of its deadline on Bazoum's restoration, ECOWAS ordered the "immediate activation" of its intervention force but said it still favors a peaceful resolution to the crisis.
 On 18 August, ECOWAS said it had agreed an undisclosed "D-Day" for a possible military intervention to restore democracy in Niger if diplomatic efforts fail, stressing that it would not hold endless dialogue with the junta.

-Benin's President Patrice Talon called the coup a "military misbehavior".
+Benin President Patrice Talon called the coup a "military misbehavior".
 Kenyan President William Ruto called the coup a "serious setback" for Africa.
 South Africa also condemned and called on the junta to ensure Bazoum's safety and urgently return to constitutional rule.